 By substituting the dynamics of universe in equation (\ref{dd}), the evolution of the density contrast simplifies to

-where $\omega^2 = - \frac{3k}{4\pi\rho_{eq}a_{eq}^2}$ and by substituting the definition of spacial curvature, we rewrite the definition of $\omega$ as
+where $\omega^2 = - \frac{3k}{4\pi\rho_{eq}a_{eq}^2}$, and by substituting the definition of spacial curvature we rewrite the definition of $\omega$ as

-We note that $\omega$ is time invariant and for the equality time where the density of matter and radiation are equal, $\omega^2 = -2(1-\Omega_{eq}^{-1})$.
-In the case of $\Omega_{eq}=1$ or $\omega = 0$ in equation (\ref{me}), we recover standard differential equation for the evolution of density contrast of dark matter component in a flat universe \citep{mukhanov}.
-It is also convenient to write equation (\ref{omega1}) in terms of the initial condition of inflation as follows
+We note that $\omega$ is time-invariant and, for the equality time where the density of matter and radiation are equal, $\omega^2 = -2(1-\Omega_{eq}^{-1})$.
+In the case of $\Omega_{eq}=1$ or $\omega = 0$ in equation (\ref{me}), we recover a standard differential equation for the evolution of the density contrast of the dark matter component in a flat universe \citep{mukhanov}.
+It is also convenient to write equation (\ref{omega1}) in terms of the initial condition of inflation as follows:

-Unlike to the close universe, for an open universe structures can grow under specific conditions that depends on the parameters of the open universe.
-From the spherical top-hat model for the structure formation, the energy condition for a patch of over-dense region of the universe that dynamically decouple from the background and collapse is $\delta > \Omega^{-1} -1$ \citep{paddy}.
-Substituting (\ref{omega1}) in this condition, results in
+Unlike a closed universe, for an open universe structures can grow under specific conditions that depend on the parameters of the open universe.
+From the spherical top-hat model for structure formation, the energy condition for an overdense patch of the universe that decouples dynamically from the background and collapses is $\delta > \Omega^{-1} -1$ \citep{paddy}.
+Substituting (\ref{omega1}) in this condition results in

-where $D(x)$ is the growth factor that density contrast relates to the initial value by $\delta(x) = D(x) \delta_i$.
-In order to investigate this condition, we numerically solve differential equation of (\ref{me}) with the initial condition at equality time.
+where $D(x)$ is the growth factor, in which the density contrast relates to the initial value by $\delta(x) = D(x) \delta_i$.
+In order to investigate this condition, we solve differential equation of (\ref{me}) numerically with the initial conditions at the equality time.
 The initial perturbation is set to $\bar\delta_i \simeq 10^{-5}$.
-Figure (\ref{fig4}) represents growing factor of density contrast (i.e. $D(x)$) that is compared with the condition of collapsing of the structures at the right hand side of (\ref{condition2}).
-From this investigation, for the critical limit of $\omega<10^{-4}$, this condition is always fulfilled and structures can grow up to the end of linear regime where $\delta \simeq 1$ and after that enter to the non-linear phase of the structure formation.
+Figure (\ref{fig4}) represents the growth factor of density contrast (i.e. $D(x)$), which is compared with the condition of collapse of structures at the right-hand side of (\ref{condition2}).
+From this investigation, for the critical limit of $\omega<10^{-4}$, this condition is always fulfilled and structures can grow up to the end of linear regime, where $\delta \simeq 1$, and after that enter the non-linear phase of the structure formation.